-As of June 30, 2022, our cash, cash equivalents and marketable securities totaled \$2.71 billion, which represents an increase of \$213.5 million from June 30, 2021.
-The increase is mainly due to net cash provided by operating activities of \$3.31 billion and net proceeds from issuance of debt, including net draws on our Prior Revolving Credit Facility and our Revolving Credit Facility, of \$3.22 billion, partially offset by stock repurchases of \$3.97 billion, cash paid for purchase of forward contract for accelerated share repurchases of \$900.0 million, cash used for payments of dividends and dividend equivalents of \$638.5 million, cash paid for business acquisitions of \$479.1 million, capital expenditures of \$307.3 million and net cash usage of \$118.5 million related to the purchases, sales and maturities of available-for-sale and trading securities.
+As of June 30, 2023, our cash, cash equivalents and marketable securities totaled \$3.24 billion, which represents an increase of \$535.2 million from June 30, 2022.
+The increase is mainly due to net cash provided by operating activities of \$3.67 billion and net proceeds from the sale of a business of \$75.4 million, partially offset by stock repurchases of \$1.31 billion, net repayments of debt of \$787.3 million, cash used for payments of dividends and dividend equivalents of \$732.6 million and capital expenditures of \$341.6 million.

-As of June 30, 2022, \$1.29 billion of our \$2.71 billion of cash, cash equivalents, and marketable securities were held by our foreign subsidiaries and branch offices.
-We currently intend to indefinitely reinvest \$77.1 million of the cash, cash equivalents and marketable securities held by our foreign subsidiaries for which we assert that earnings are permanently reinvested.
+As of June 30, 2023, \$1.04 billion of our \$3.24 billion of cash, cash equivalents, and marketable securities were held by our foreign subsidiaries and branch offices.
+We currently intend to indefinitely reinvest \$92.5 million of the cash, cash equivalents and marketable securities held by our foreign subsidiaries for which we assert that earnings are permanently reinvested.
 If, however, a portion of these funds were to be repatriated to the U.S., we would be required to accrue and pay state and foreign taxes of approximately 1%-22% of the funds repatriated.
 The amount of taxes due will depend on the amount and manner of the repatriation, as well as the location from which the funds are repatriated.
-We have accrued state and foreign tax on the remaining cash of \$1.21 billion of the \$1.29 billion held by our foreign subsidiaries and branch offices.
+We have accrued state and foreign tax on the remaining cash of \$951.3 million of the \$1.04 billion held by our foreign subsidiaries and branch offices.
 As such, these funds can be returned to the U.S. without accruing any additional U.S. tax expense.